Minolta made a wide variety of manual-focusing, 35mm film, SLR cameras starting in 1958 -- possibly more models

 European version of the SRT202 (model b).

-(1978) On the Model B, the chrome, metal meter compensation tab is changed to a black, plastic tab.
+(1978) On the Model B, the chrome, metal meter compensation tab is changed to a black, plastic tab -- see top, right-hand corner of camera.

 European version of the XD-11 (model b)